 United States House of Representatives Hearing on “An Examination of the Availability of Credit for Consumers”

-On September 22, 2011 Dr. Kimberly R. Manturuk from the Center for Community Capital at University of North Carolina at Chapel Hill provided testimony before the United States House of Representatives Subcommittee on Financial Institutions and Credit for Consumers during a Hearing on An Examination of the Availability of Credit for Consumers.
+On September 22, 2011, Dr. Kimberly R. Manturuk from the Center for Community Capital at the University of North Carolina at Chapel Hill provided testimony before the United States House of Representatives Subcommittee on Financial Institutions and Credit for Consumers during a Hearing on An Examination of the Availability of Credit for Consumers.
 She highlights FlexWage, specifically the WageBank product, as an emerging product providing a solution in this space.

 Below is an excerpt from the transcript.